msjimc/circularMT/Guide/README.md

 ## Copying the colour scheme from one feature to another

-The colour selection dialog box allows you to select a colour from a preset collection of colours or to create a custom colour.
-WHile custom colours may create a better image, it can be difficult to create the same colour for features that can't be selected as a subset.
+The ```colour selection``` dialog box allows you to select a colour from a preset collection of colours or to create a custom colour.
+While custom colours may create a better image, it can be difficult to create the same colour for features that can't be selected as a subset.
 Consequently, its possible to select a donor feature that you have previously coloured using the drop down list above the ```Select``` button.
 Once select, select other features as described above and then press the ```Copy``` button to the right of the drop down list (blue box in Figure 28).

 ![Figure 28](images/figure28.jpg)